trinsic-id/v2-sdk/docs/reference/services/trust-registry-service.md

 ### Unregister Verifiers
-To unregister an entity, include the credential type, the did, and the ecosystem governance framework.
-The credential type will be unregistered from that issuer.
+To unregister a verifier, include the credential type, the did, and the ecosystem governance framework.
+The credential type will be unregistered from that verifier.

 === "Trinsic CLI"
     ```bash
-    trinsic trust-registry unregister-issuer \
+    trinsic trust-registry unregister-verifier \
         --egf http://hl7.org/fhir \
         --credential-type https://w3id.org/vaccination#VaccinationCertificate \
         --did did:example:fabre